nicholas-konar/SMSAlertService/README.md

  4: Select which subreddits you'd like to monitor

- 5: Add as many keywords as you like.
-When a post contains a keyword, you'll get notified via SMS within seconds!
+ 5: Add as many keywords as you'd like

+ 6: When a post contains a keyword, you'll be notified via SMS within seconds!